Experience Letter vs. Service Certificate: Are They Really Different or Just the Same?

 abedeen7

 I would like to shed some light on the service certificate.
-The format is prescribed by our law, and it is mandatory on the part of the employer to issue it even if the employee is terminated.
+The format is prescribed by our law, and it is mandatory for the employer to issue it even if the employee is terminated.
 The service certificate can be considered a set, and the experience letter as a subset.
 We can design our own experience letter, but the service certificate is designed by the act under which the establishment is registered.
 Kindly check the attachment to see the service certificate format.

 Regards,